China's Countermeasures Against Japan: The Dual Impact of Dual-Use Item Controls and Anti-Dumping Investigations

 .
 The comprehensive impact on the overall economy

-Japan's economic reliance on China's supply chain is equally significant, with its import dependency on mainland China reaching as high as 40%, second only to the Taiwan region of China (44%); in specific categories such as semiconductor raw materials and fertilizer ingredients, the dependency on China even exceeds 99%.
-China's regulatory measures have directly impacted Japan's pillar industries like electronics, semiconductors, and automobiles, leading to a sharp rise in production costs and forcing many factories to cut output.
-Among these, high-end sectors such as new energy vehicles and robotics are "struggling" due to shortages of graphite anodes and rare-earth permanent magnets, resulting in a noticeable decline in the overall competitiveness of the manufacturing industry.
-Japan's economic reliance on China's supply chain is equally significant, with its import dependency on mainland China reaching as high as 40%, second only to the Taiwan region of China (44%); in specific categories such as semiconductor raw materials and fertilizer ingredients, the dependency on China even exceeds 99%.
-China's regulatory measures have directly impacted Japan's pillar industries like electronics, semiconductors, and automobiles, leading to a sharp rise in production costs and forcing many factories to cut output.
-Among these, high-end sectors such as new energy vehicles and robotics are "struggling" due to shortages of graphite anodes and rare-earth permanent magnets, resulting in a noticeable decline in the overall competitiveness of the manufacturing industry.
+Japan's economy also shows significant reliance on China's supply chain, with its import dependency on mainland China reaching as high as 40%, second only to the Taiwan region of China (44%).
+In specific categories such as semiconductor raw materials and fertilizer ingredients, the dependency on China even exceeds 99%.
+China's regulatory measures have directly impacted Japan's pillar industries, including electronics, semiconductors, and automobiles, leading to a sharp increase in production costs and forcing many factories to cut production.
+Among these, high-end sectors such as new energy vehicles and robotics are struggling due to shortages of graphite anodes and rare-earth permanent magnets, resulting in a noticeable decline in the overall competitiveness of the manufacturing industry.

 IV.
 Strategic Significance and Historical Positioning: A Landmark Action That Shatters Illusions

-This export control on dual-use items to Japan holds significant strategic importance, marking China's complete shattering of Japan's illusion of relying on China's industrial capacity while simultaneously cooperating with the U.S. to contain China.
-Through this measure, China forces Japan to face the dual crises of "equipment technology iteration gap" and "insufficient strategic reserves" in future geopolitical confrontations.
-This export control on dual-use items to Japan holds significant strategic importance, marking China's complete shattering of Japan's illusion of relying on China's industrial capacity while simultaneously cooperating with the U.S. to contain China.
-Through this measure, China forces Japan to face the dual crises of "equipment technology iteration gap" and "insufficient strategic reserves" in future geopolitical confrontations.
+This export control on dual-use items to Japan holds significant strategic importance, marking China's complete shattering of Japan's illusion of relying on China's industrial capacity while simultaneously cooperating with the United States to contain China.
+Through this measure, China compels Japan to face the dual crises of equipment technology iteration gap and insufficient strategic reserves in future geopolitical confrontations.

-From a historical perspective, the intensity of this round of controls is "unprecedented and unrepeatable," targeting the world's fourth-largest economy.
-Japan last faced sanctions of similar intensity in the year (before the attack on Pearl Harbor).
-It is worth noting that these measures were originally prepared for the United States, but because the U.S. "knelt too quickly" on key issues, China had to use Japan first as a "test case," which also highlights China's strategic flexibility and confidence in its external engagements.
+From a historical perspective, the intensity of this control is unprecedented and targets the world's fourth-largest economy.
+Japan last faced sanctions of similar intensity in 1940 (before the attack on Pearl Harbor).
+It is worth noting that these measures were originally prepared for the United States.
+However, due to the United States yielding too quickly on key issues, China had no choice but to test the waters with Japan first.
+This also highlights, from another angle, China's strategic flexibility and confidence in its external engagements.

-More importantly, this action is not an end but a beginning.
-In response to Japan's erroneous words and deeds, such as denying the legal validity of the 1972 China-Japan Joint Statement and claiming that the United Nations' "enemy state clauses" have become invalid, China has clearly hinted that it will take further action.
-This means that if Japan does not correct its erroneous historical perceptions and political stance, it will face more countermeasures in the future.
+More importantly, this action is not an endpoint but a starting point.
+In response to Japan's erroneous words and deeds, such as denying the legal validity of the 1972 China-Japan Joint Statement and claiming that the United Nations' enemy state clauses have become invalid, China has clearly hinted that it will take further actions.
+This means that if Japan does not correct its erroneous historical perception and political stance, it will face more countermeasures in the future.

 V. Japan's Response Dilemma and Passive Situation